-- 1) Scarcity arises because - A) resources are finite and are inadequate to meet all human wants and needs. - B) import taxes depress the rate of growth of goods and services production. - C) international companies are slow to explore for new resources. - D) many countries waste goods because of inefficient political systems.
+- 1) Scarcity arises because - A) resources are finite and are inadequate to meet all human wants. - B) production of goods and services is always slow. - C) companies are slow to explore for new resources. - D) a large number of people live in poverty.